-For many Authorities it is likely that much of the required infrastructure will still be provided by planning obligations under Section 106 Agreement.
-However the use of planning obligations will be severely restricted once CIL has been adopted and in any event by April 2014.
+For many Authorities it is likely that much of the required infrastructure will still be provided by planning obligations under Section 106 Agreement, however the use of planning obligations will increasingly be severely restricted.

 CIL is intended to contribute to the Infrastructure intended to support new development as part of the Authority's development strategy.
 Relevant infrastructure might include:-